 Reliable.
 You can choose your weekly delivery day .
 The time that the box arrives has a wide range (8:00AM to 8:00PM), but it does arrive on the scheduled delivery day and it’s kind of a nice feeling to see your meal ready for you in a box without having to think about what to make for dinner.
 The box will stay fresh until evening if you receive it in the morning and you don’t work from home.
 The only thing worrisome is if someone steals your food when you leave it out the whole day.

 Easy to use and no fail.
 The step-by-step coloured instructions make it kind of fun to work on your recipe with your children.
 My 2 year old had a great time ‘cooking’ with me and looking at the next steps for the recipe.
-Everything is portioned out, my 2 year old just had to dump the package into the bowl and stir, she had a great time helping.
+Everything is portioned out, my 2 year old just had to dump the package into the bowl and stir, she had a great time helping her mommy cook.

 There’s reasonable time to change your order or cancel.
 You have until 11:59pm PST four (4) days before your next delivery to cancel for the week or cancel your delivery.

 The meal prep times are accurate.
 You can try and prep the day before to save on cook time.
 Sometimes I have used my Instant Pot to prepare some parts of the recipe (e.g. boiling potatoes).
 Most of these meals are around 30-35 minutes to prepare.
-I find that even with 30-35 minutes, it’s too long when you have hangry toddlers.
+The big con is that I find that even with 30-35 minutes, it’s too long when you have hangry toddlers (when I come home from work, food needs to be on the table in within 15 to 30 minutes or else twilight hour gets even more difficult to handle).

 There is variety in meals you can select.
 There are vegetarian options, and different protein options.
 There is usually a burger option each week.
 There aren’t specific dietary preferences though (e.g. gluten free).